History of Jack Nicholson in Timeline

 In October 2019, director Mike Flanagan revealed that Jack Nicholson declined a cameo appearance in "Doctor Sleep", the sequel to "The Shining".

-In January 2020, after the death of Kobe Bryant, Jack Nicholson gave a rare interview expressing his grief.
+In January 2020, after the death of Kobe Bryant, Jack Nicholson gave a rare phone interview expressing his grief to Los Angeles station KCBS-TV.

 In 2020, Jack Nicholson supported Bernie Sanders in the presidential election.

-By 2021, Jack Nicholson had withdrawn from regular attendance at Lakers games and public appearances.
+By 2021, Jack Nicholson's regular attendance at Lakers games had stopped, as he withdrew from public appearances.

-November 2, 2023: Lou Adler discusses Nicholson's unofficial retirement
+November 2, 2023: Lou Adler Shares Anecdote About Nicholson's Unofficial Retirement

 In 2023, Jack Nicholson attended a Lakers playoff game, marking his first appearance at a Lakers game in nearly two years.